sherrylinice/498RM_Project_Report/README.md

+# Milestone Report: Language-Conditioned Affordances for Grasping in a Cluttered Environment

-# VLA Data Generation and Processing Pipeline
+# Data Generation and Processing Pipeline

 This document provides the instructions to run the full data pipeline, from initial data generation to final processing into a TFDS dataset in RLDS format (compatible with most VLA backbones like OpenVLA/Octo, etc).
 Assuming Robosuite 1.5.1 with all the required dependencies install to run it.